Social problems at school can be devastating for our kids. How can we teach them to build each other up instead of tearing each other down?

 4. Teach kids to show their brightest colours

-We need to teach kids the value of difference; the beauty of colour.
+We need to teach kids the value of difference.
 If we can draw their attention to the fact that our culture is judgemental and full of nonsense rules about how we should look and how we should be, we might be able to help them break free.

 In an ideal world, our kids would give each other ‘space to be’.
 They would also allow themselves that same freedom.
 We can take steps towards that reality if we: